-Festivals have been of cultural significance ever since the human civilization has known.
+Festivals have been of cultural significance ever since human civilization has known.
 Celebrations make up a part of people’s everyday lives and inspire thoughts of a better perspective.
+India, of all other nations, is known for its Unity in Diversity which stretches across all boundaries.
 People of various religions, caste, gender join together to become a functional unit.
 Our vibrant cultures rare evident of this aspect and the nation’s economy thrives on this triumph over differences.

 Festivals in India have originated from various beliefs and traditions.
 Whether it is celebrating to worship a deity or to build bonds of trust, festivals have originated for all good reasons and are celebrated with complete vigour.
 One of such festivals has been Ram Navami.

 The festival is generally celebrated in the months of March or April.
 A popular festival especially among the Vaishnavs of the Hindu Caste, Ram Navami marks the birth anniversary of Lord Rama.
 People celebrate this day with devotion and joy, organize devotional song recitation and worship the infant, Lord Rama.

 In the southern parts, the festival of Rama Navami is symbolic of the onset of preparations for the widely popular Jagannath Ratha Yatra.
 The states of Uttar Pradesh, Telangana, Jharkhand, Bihar, and some more southern states are the ones where the roots of the festival are quite deep.

 To celebrate & show their dedication, people worship the miniature statues of the deity, perform their daily duties of bathing them, and putting them in a comfortable cradle.
 Devotees fast during this period.
 It is believed to help achieve salvation to the soul.